aspose-finance/Aspose.Finance-Documentation/_index.md

 ---
 title: Aspose.Finance Product Family
-keywords: finance,xbrl,ixbrl,.net,dotnet,java
+keywords:
+    - finance
+    - xbrl
+    - ixbrl
+    - ofx
+    - .net
+    - dotnet
-description: It provides much better performance and ease of use to manipulate finance-related formats, such as XBRL, iXBRL using various programming languages.
+description: It provides much better performance and ease of use to manipulate finance-related formats, such as XBRL, iXBRL, OFX using various programming languages.
 type: docs
 weight: 10
 url: /